qualaroo/cordova-mobile-sdk/README.md

 npm install ionic-cordova-qualaroo
 ```

-`npm install @awesome-cordova-plugins/core` (If not install)
+`npm install @awesome-cordova-plugins/core` (If not already installed)

 ## Usage
 #### Initialize the Client
-In order to be able to use Qualaroo SDK you need to to initialize it first.
+In order to be able to use Qualaroo SDK you need to initialize it first.

 ```
 import { IonicCordovaQualaroo } from 'node_modules/ionic-cordova-qualaroo/ngx'